.avif)

 %20(2).avif)

-Hashicorp Consul is a service networking platform for service discovery and service mesh in distributed systems.
-Platform and DevOps teams use it to register services, track health, and control service-to-service communication without relying on hard-coded endpoints, improving reliability as environments and deployments change.
+Hashicorp Consul is a service networking platform that provides service discovery and service mesh capabilities for distributed applications.
+Platform and DevOps teams use it to keep service-to-service communication reliable and secure as services scale, move, and change during deployments, reducing dependence on hard-coded endpoints and manual network configuration.

 Service mesh technology is a networking layer that facilitates communication between services in a distributed system.
 It simplifies the task of managing the underlying network infrastructure, allowing developers to focus on building and deploying applications without worrying about the complexities of network management.
 Service mesh also provides advanced security features such as traffic monitoring and encryption, ensuring the system is resilient and safeguarded against malicious attacks.